 The following collection of worksheets will teach your students the different methods authors use in presenting characters to the reader, whether first-person, third-person, or some other viewpoint.
-These sheets will help your students define physical and emotional traits for each character in their story, and decide the best point of view for telling it.
-Sheets are also available for defining conflicts and relationships between the characters, as well as listing individual motivations (likes, dislikes, quests, back story, etc.).
+These sheets will help your students define physical and emotional traits for each person in their story, and decide the best point of view for telling it.
+Sheets are also available for defining conflicts and relationships between the cast, as well as listing individual motivations (likes, dislikes, quests, back story, etc.).